 What did Job lose?

-Job’s wife was very angry and instigated her husband against God.
+Job’s wife was furious and instigated her husband against God.
 Satan went out of the Lord’s presence and filled Job with painful boils after a while.
 From the sole of his foot to the top of his head.
 Job took a lump of clay to scratch with and sat in the ashes.
-Then his wife said to him, Are you still steadfast in your purity?
+Then his wife said, Are you still steadfast in your purity?
 Curse God and die afterward.
 What happened to Job in the Bible?

 - His wealth.